Back to blog

 You're probably already doing Scrum

 If you're anywhere near software delivery, product development, or IT project work, chances are you've been using Scrum without necessarily calling it that.
-The daily stand-ups, the two-week sprints, the retros where everyone says "that went well" and moves on.
+The daily stand-ups, the two-week sprints, the retros where everyone says "that went well" and quietly moves on.
 It's the rhythm of most modern teams.

-Demand for certified Scrum Masters is projected to grow 24% through 2026.
+Demand for certified Scrum Masters is projected to grow around 24% through 2026.
 If you've been thinking about formalising your agile knowledge, PSM I is the certification that carries the most weight for the least cost.

 PSM I or CSM?
 Let's settle this